 Notes

-- If you want more sauce to pour on top, whisk together another half batch of the gluten-free teriyaki sauce and combine 1tsp of arrowroot powder.
+- If you want more sauce to pour on top after they're cooked or to make bowls with, whisk together another half batch of the gluten-free teriyaki sauce and combine 1tsp of arrowroot powder.
 Heat at a rolling boil until sticky.

 Disclaimer: